-The City of Madison offers a free, confidential, voluntary Employee Assistance Program for employees and family members.
-EAP offers 24-hour confidential and professional assistance to employees who may be facing personal situations or problems which may be more than the employee can handle on his/her own.
+The City of Madison offers a free, confidential, voluntary Employee Assistance Program for employees and their family members.
+EAP offers 24-hour confidential and professional assistance to employees who may be facing personal situations or problems, which may be more than the employee can handle on his/her own.
 The issues brought up with EAP need not be work-related but may include any of the following, or more:

-- Personal or job-related stress
+- Personal or job-related stress.

-- Family or relationship problems
+- Family or relationship problems.

-- Financial concerns
+- Financial concerns.

-- Alcohol or drug abuse
+- Alcohol or drug abuse.

-- Medical concerns
+- Medical concerns.

-- Grief
+- Grief.

-EAP will listen to concerns and help individuals explore ways to solve the concern.
-In some cases, EAP may refer contacting individuals to appropriate resources.
-The City has a full-time EAP Coordinator on staff and also contracts with Symmetry, an EAP provider staffed with mental health professionals who can provide information, referrals, problem assessment, and support.
+EAP will listen to concerns and help individuals explore ways to solve their concerns.
+In some cases, EAP may refer contacting individuals to appropriate external resources.
+The City has two EAP Professionals on staff.
+The City also contracts with an external EAP provider, staffed with mental health professionals, who can provide 24 hour/7 day per week coverage, information, resource referral, problem assessment, and support.

 EAP contacts are confidential with limited exceptions.
-For instance, if information disclosed concerns an unexpected, unusual, or suspicious death; a case of suspected abuse or neglect of a child; a threat to one's own life or the safety of another person; a threat to commit, or report of committing a serious crime; or a threat to public health or safety, the information may be released without authorization of the person contacting EAP.
+For instance, if information disclosed concerns an unexpected, unusual, or suspicious death; a case of suspected abuse or neglect of a child; a threat to one's own life or the safety of another person; a threat to commit, or report of committing a serious crime; or a threat to public health or safety, the information may be released without authorization of the person contacting EAP to ensure safety.

-To contact the City's EAP Coordinator, individuals can call (608) 266-6561.

-To contact Symmetry, individuals can call 800-236-7905 and contacts are available at this number 24 hours a day, 7 days a week.
+To contact the City's EAP Office, individuals can call (608) 266-6561.
+To contact our external EAP, individuals can call (800) 236-7905.
+EAP Services are available at this number 24 hours a day, 7 days a week.

-Departments also have EAP facilitators who can provide additional information regarding EAP.
-A list of facilitators can be found on EmployeeNet.

-Mayoral APM 2-12 provides greater detail regarding the EAP program.
+Departments also have EAP facilitators who can provide additional information regarding EAP services.
+APM 2-12 provides greater detail regarding the EAP program.